LinusBorg/composition-api-demos/README.md

 ## Contributing

 I'd like to extend this project over time and collect more examples.
-I'll try and come up with a proper contibuting guide later.
+I'll try and come up with a proper contributing guide later.
 Until then:

 ### Examples